xcore/sc_multi_uart/_sources/Hardware Requirements.txt

 This component may be evaluated using the Slicekit Modular Development Platform, available from digikey.
 Required board SKUs are:

-   * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-MUART plus XA-SK-ATAG2 (Slicekit XTAG adaptor) plus XTAG2 (debug adaptor), OR
+   * XP-SKC-L2 (Slicekit L2 Core Board) plus XA-SK-UART8 plus XA-SK-ATAG2 (Slicekit XTAG adaptor) plus XTAG2 (debug adaptor), OR
    * XK-SK-L2-ST (Slicekit Starter Kit, containing all of the above).

-XA-SK-MUART Slice Card
+XA-SK-UART8 Slice Card
 ----------------------

 This Slice Card can be evaluated using XSoftIP library resources